IRL2/nanover-server-py/README.md

 ### Autoconnect

 If you are having trouble autoconnecting to servers, you can run `nanover-essd-list` to verify which local network servers are visible to your machine.

-## Old recordings

-If you try to use the older .traj/.state recordings, you will find NanoVer complaining that they are not zip files.
-In this case you can use the [recording converter](https://github.com/IRL2/nanover-recording-converter) in conjunction with NanoVer to convert them to the new format.

 ## Citation and external libraries